dendar/Tanzania-s-Water-Quality-Analysis/README.md

 Using 1000 estimators this model now shows a training score that is a bit lower than the previou model (0.85).
 However the test score is now 0.8 with accuracy also at 0.8.
 Meaning that this is a decently fitted and accurate model.
 The confusion matrice shows that it can accuratly  predict 92% of the functional waterpoints, 23% of the functional need repair and 74% of the non-functional.
 This model therefore seems to be the best model that I have developed so far.
+However, despite it's high accuracy it still fails to recall a significant amount of waterpoints.

 #### 3.3) Random Forest with 1000 estimators + SMOTE